SaimShaikh/Docker_for_DevOps/Docker_Interview_Question.md

 ## Q10 CMD vs ENTRYPOINT

+CMD and ENTRYPOINT use to define the command that run whne container start.

 CMD defines the default command or arguments for a container and can be overridden at runtime.

 ENTRYPOINT defines the main command that always runs when the container starts.